-- Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tires be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.
+- Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tyres be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.

 - The limits on the number of vehicles that can be processed by each workshop will be removed.

-- The industry code of practice for left- to right-hand drive conversions will be updated to take into account modern vehicle construction and design methods.
+- The industry code of practice for left- to right-hand drive conversions will be updated to take into account for modern vehicle construction and design methods.

-- Modifications have been carried out appropriately
+- Modifications have been carried out appropriately.

-- The vehicle has no structural damage
+- The vehicle has no structural damage.

-- The vehicle’s identity is genuine
+- The vehicle’s identity is genuine.

-- The odometer reading is valid
+- The odometer reading is valid.

-- Are authored by qualified third parties
+- Are authored by qualified third parties.

-- Provide for the sharing of documentation and design details between multiple RAWs
+- Provide for the sharing of documentation and design details between multiple RAWs.

-- Provide a standardised way for shared designs, test evidence and modification procedures to be efficiently examined and approved by the Department of Infrastructure
+- Provide a standardised way for shared designs, test evidence and modification procedures to be efficiently examined and approved by the Department of Infrastructure.

-- Include a checklist of key specifications to be used to more easily confirm compliance
+- Include a checklist of key specifications to be used to more easily confirm compliance.